Big Game Hunting

 Maps Showing Season Dates

 Big game hunting hours are sunrise to sunset.
 Sunday hunting is allowed in all areas of New York.
-For hunting in state parks, confirm regulations with the park before hunting.
+For hunting on Wildlife Management Areas or in state parks, confirm regulations for the area before hunting.

 Legally Antlered Deer

 A legally antlered deer must have at least one antler that is three inches or longer.
 Special regulations apply in the Antler Restriction areas.

 Defining “Early” and “Late” Seasons for Deer and Bear